-Bank Frick insists on having above-average, high-quality equity capital coverage to ensure the long-term security of the Bank.
-Its CET1 ratio of 17.9% is considerably above the lower limit of 10.5% required by the Financial Market Authority (FMA) Liechtenstein (including a capital preservation buffer of 2.5%).
-The leverage ratio was at 6.1% as of 31 December 2020.
+Bank Frick insists on having above-average, high-quality equity capital coverage for existing risk positions to ensure the long-term security of the Bank.
+The CET1 ratio of 18.8% on 31 December 2021 was well above the lower limit of 10.5% required by the Financial Market Authority (FMA) Liechtenstein (including a capital conservation buffer of 2.5%).
+The leverage ratio was 2.8% on the reporting date.